Skip to content

 These Mistakes Cost People Money

 I spent years on the defense side evaluating personal injury claims.
 The cases that settled for fair value had solid facts and good representation.
 But the ones that fell apart?
-They didn't usually fail because the injury wasn't real.
+They did not usually fail because the injury was not real.
 They failed because the injured person made mistakes that made the claim harder to prove.
 These are the patterns I saw over and over again.

 Mistake #1: Gaps in Medical Treatment